 Most lake/river/sea swims in triathlons require you to wear a wetsuit to compete.
 This is a good thing, especially for your first triathlon.
 They will keep you warm in the water in an Irish ‘summer’ and provide buoyancy – a real bonus if you are a weak swimmer.
 We recommend trying yours out before race day because they do require a bit of time to get used to.

-Caps are usually provided by the race organisers so as to denote which wave you’ll start in.
+Caps are usually provided by the race organisers so as to designate which wave you’ll start in.
 But bring a spare just in case.
 It’s amazing how much of a difference they make warmth wise on a blustery day.

 It’ll be a fairly hard swim without a pair of goggles.
 We recommend getting two pairs, one clear for swimming at indoor pools and racing outside under cloudy conditions.
 Then another smoke-tinted pair that act as sunglasses on days when the sun is in your eyes which can make sighting the buoys difficult.